 Most web hosting companies use one of two operating systems: Windows or Linux.
-If you are looking to purchase a web hosting service, it is crucial consider certain factors before you are able to make a decision.
+If you are looking to purchase a web hosting service, it is crucial to consider certain factors before you are able to make a decision.
 Windows and Linux offer very different services.
 In this article, we???ll go through the advantages and disadvantages of both these systems.

 Windows Web Hosting

 Windows web hosting is the preferred operating system for large companies.
 Since it is a commercial operating system, it is also the more expensive of the two.
 At the back end, Windows servers run Plesk, while Linux uses cPanel, or WHM (or Web Host Manager).
 Some of the important features that come with Windows are as follows:

 Microsoft SQL Server Hosting: This is the feature of Windows Web Hosting that makes it possible for big businesses to sustain their websites.
 It has a very high level of reliability, thus making it perfectly capable of handling the backend of your website.
 SQL is exclusive to Windows and aims to ensure that you will be able to make the most of the operating system???s features.
-This guarantees stability thus ensuring that your SQL server databases are accessible 24x7.
+This guarantees stability thus ensuring that your SQL server databases are accessible 24×7.

 Although Windows web hosting allows you all these features, you can only make the most of them if you have sufficient experience with Windows web development.
-In should also be mentioned that apart from offering Microsoft SQL server hosting, Windows can also run MySQL, the SQL component found in Linux.
+It should also be mentioned that apart from offering Microsoft SQL server hosting, Windows can also run MySQL, the SQL component found in Linux.
 But all the same, it is rare to find MySQL on Windows.
 With Windows, you might also be likely to face certain security troubles.

 However, this is something you might experience even on Linux.
 Another difference between Windows and Linux is case sensitivity.
-Unlike Linux, windows servers do not pay too much attention to upper and lower cases.
+Unlike Linux, Windows servers do not pay too much attention to upper and lower cases.
 You might have noticed that even if you entered an incorrect casing for a website on a web browser, the browser would still take you to the site you want.

 Linux Web Hosting

 Many developers recommend Linux because it is inexpensive and quite easy to set up.
 At the back end, Linux servers use cPanel.
-Linux servers also offer WHM, or Web Host Manager, but these are not available on shared Linux servers.
+Linux servers also offer WHM or Web Host Manager, but these are not available on shared Linux servers.
 Other important features of Linux are listed below:

-cPanel Hosting: In the previous section, we’ve mentioned how Windows operating systems use Plesk, wherease Linux operating systems use c-Panel Hosting.
+cPanel Hosting: In the previous section, we have mentioned how Windows operating systems use Plesk, whereas Linux operating systems use c-Panel Hosting.
 CPanel is easily one of the best web hosting control panels in the market.
 In fact, some people choose to host their websites on Linux simply because of this feature, because cPanel is exclusive to Linux operating systems.
 Many are of the opinion that the features provided by cPanel are far more effective than those provided by the control panels offered for Windows web hosting.

 Ease of use: Linux is quite easy to use.
-It even allows you to use Windows based tools such as Front Page, provided those extensions are enabled.
+It even allows you to use Windows-based tools such as FrontPage, provided those extensions are enabled.
 Linus web servers allow you to use almost all types of web extensions.
 Some of the common extensions used on Linux are .html,.cgi, .pl, .php, .htm,.shtml, and .xml to name a few.
-In addition to this, websites designed to be hosted on a Linux based web server can also be easily hosted on a Windows web server.
+In addition to this, websites designed to be hosted on a Linux-based web server can also be easily hosted on a Windows web server.
 But the reverse is not always true.

 The two types of web hosting are aimed at different requirements.
 Some websites are best hosted on Windows because their requirements are only compatible with Windows.
 Big companies normally host their websites on Windows because most of them have a distinct need for Windows hosting.
 Individuals who do not have much experience with web hosting would be much better off using Linux web hosting.
-Such individuals, including small businesses, lack the need of the more sophisticated features provided by Windows web hosting.
+Such individuals, including small businesses, lack the need for the more sophisticated features provided by Windows web hosting.
 Therefore, if you have a specific need for Windows hosting, then it is best to choose Windows.
 But if you are looking for a more economic service with less sophistication, then it is best to go with Linux.